 Maintaining health with good nutrition

-- Proteins → help growth and tissue repair.
+- Proteins → help growth and tissue maintenance and repair.

-Remember, proper nutrition is important for everyone – perhaps even more so for those living with a chronic illness.
+Remember, proper nutrition is important for everyone – perhaps even more so for those living with a chronic illness such as MS.

-Below are a few techniques to help individuals manage stress and take back control:
+Below are a few techniques to help you manage stress and take back control:

 Starting mornings right